precice/precice/tools/releasing/PULL_REQUEST_TEMPLATE/hotfix_pull_request_template.md

 * [ ] Merge PR to master ( use `git merge --no-ff hotfix-vX.Y.Z` )
 * [ ] Tag hotfix on master `vX.Y.Z` and verify by running `git describe --tags`
 * [ ] Merge master back to develop and verify by running `git describe --tags`
-* [ ] Tripple check that you haven't messed anything up.
+* [ ] Triple check that you haven't messed anything up.
 (You can always discard local changes)
 * [ ] Push master and push the `vX.Y.Z` tag
 * [ ] Push develop
 * [ ] Wait for the release pipeline